LeoCode23/GamesRepack/README.md

 Tested and modular Python scripts

-Tools for creating .dmg files on macOS and .7z or .zip, and .exe archives on Windows Tested on Mac-Intel or Windows 10
+Tools for creating .dmg files on macOS and .7z or .zip, and .exe archives on Windows.

+Tested on Mac-Intel or Windows 10